Assamese literature: Old Assamese

 The first reference to the language of Assam was found in the account of famous Chinese monk-cum-traveler Huen Tsang.
 He visited the Kamarupa Kingdom (Kāmarūpa) during the reign of Bhaskaravarman of Varman dynasty.
 While visiting Kamrupa in seventh century, Xuanzang noted that the language of the region was slightly different from the language of Middle India (Magadha).
 He was able to identify the phonetic differences evident in the region.
 Even though systematic errors in the Sanskrit of Kamarupa inscriptions portray an underlying Pakrit in the pre-12th century period, scarce examples of the language exist.
 The Charyapadas, the Buddhist ballads of 8th-10th century some of whose composers were from Kamarupa and the language of which bear strong affinities with Assamese (besides Bengali, Maithili and Oriya), are considered the first examples of Assamese literature.
 The spirit of the Charyapadas are found in later-day Deh-Bicharor Geet (dehavicārar gīta) and other aphorisms; and some of the ragas found their way to the 15th-16th century Borgeets.
-In the 12th-14th century period the works of Ramai Pandit (Sunya Puran), Boru Chandidas (Krishna Kirtan), Sukur Mamud (Gopichandrar Gan), Durlabha Mallik (Gobindachandrar Git) and Bhavani Das (Mainamatir Gan) bear strong grammatical relationship to Assamese; and their expressions and their use of adi-rasa are found in the later Panchali works of Mankar and Pitambar.
-These works are claimed as examples of Bengali literature as well.
+In the 12th-14th century period the Bengali works of Ramai Pandit (Sunya Puran), Boru Chandidas (Krishna Kirtan), Sukur Mamud (Gopichandrar Gan), Durlabha Mallik (Gobindachandrar Git) and Bhavani Das (Mainamatir Gan) bear strong grammatical relationship to Assamese; and their expressions and their use of adi-rasa are found in the later Panchali works of Mankar and Pitambar.
 After this period of shared legacy, a fully differentiated Assamese literature finally emerged in the 14th century.